GTP workers in Tema demonstrate, want MD sacked

 MD alleged to be appointing friends and family

-Workers of Textile Ghana Limited producers of GTP in Tema have today, February 24, 2022, embarked on a protest to demand the dismissal of their Managing Director, Fatoumata Doro.
+Workers of Textile Ghana Limited producers of GTP in Tema have on February 24, 2022, embarked on a protest to demand the dismissal of their Managing Director, Fatoumata Doro.

 The workers have laid down their tools over what they described as nepotism and unfair treatment from the MD.